One of the decisions you should take before starting bookkeeping is whether or not to use the cash accounting method or invoice / accrual method.

-This sections details the cash accounting method.
+This section details the cash accounting method.
 Click here to view the invoicing bookkeeping method.

 Cash Accounting Method

 If you use the cash accounting method, you would recognise income and expenses only when you make or receive a payment into, or out of the bank, cash or credit card account.
-This is the most simplistic of bookkeeping method and is idea for smaller business who have few transactions or those that are paid on a timely manner.
-You don't include or need to enter unpaid invoices, outstanding expenses or bills, until they are paid.
+This is the most simplistic bookkeeping method and is ideal for a smaller business that has few transactions or those that are paid in a timely manner.
+You don't include or need to enter unpaid invoices, outstanding expenses or bills until they are paid.